ricky4192/fangfang/readme.txt

-git is a verison  control  systme. git is free  software
+git is a distributed verison  control  systme. git is free  software.